gradle/gradle/design-docs/ide-integration.md

 ## Feature - Developer uses subset of projects for a Gradle build from IDE

-Large multi-project builds maybe consist of hundreds of projects.
-If a developer only works on a subset of these projects (usually not more than 5), the developer usually pays a penalty in terms of build execution performance as project dependencies have to be rebuilt (even though up-to-date checks might kick in).
+Large multi-project builds may consist of hundreds of projects.
+If a developer only works on a subset of these projects (usually not more than 5), the developer pays a penalty in terms of build execution performance as project dependencies have to be rebuilt (even though up-to-date checks might kick in).
+Another factor that slows down development is the re-indexing of changed files in the IDE.
 This feature allows for selectively substituting project dependencies with binary dependencies in Buildship.

 For example, application A and library B might normally be built together as part of the same build.
 Application A would have a source dependency on library B. When application A is imported in a workspace and library B is not, application A would have a binary dependency on library B, either using a jar downloaded from a repository or built locally.